 “It should be ascertained whether natural persons are tracked on the internet including potential subsequent use of personal data processing techniques which consist of profiling a natural person, particularly in order to take decisions concerning her or him or for analysing or predicting her or his personal preferences, behaviours, and attitudes.”

 The drafters of the GDPR are clearly focussing on scenarios where companies are profiling residents of the EU for marketing purposes based on their tastes, etc. The vast majority of small business websites that maintain email lists for marketing purposes never dig so deep into their data.

 The GDPR is not yet in effect, so we do not know how the courts in Europe will interpret the article on the territorial scope of the GDPR.
 However, we can look to similar provisions in other regulations in the Union to see how courts have decided jurisdictional matters.
-Specifically, the Brussels Regulation contains a similar provision.
+Specifically, the Brussels Regulation contains a similar arrangement.
 In determining its scope in a case known as Pammer v.
 Schulter, the court looked at factors such as:

 - Is the language of an EU Member State used if it is different from the companies language?